 |Honors Global Citizens and International Splashes||See Honors International Page|

 Honors Courses and Contracts

-Honors Seminars: Three kinds of honors interdisciplinary seminars are offered each year.
+Honors Seminars: Three kinds of honors seminars are offered each year.

-- HON 110 is a team-taught, three-hour course designed to introduce all freshman honors students to the college experience by direct involvement in research, service, and leadership activities.
+- HON 110 is a team-taught, three-hour course designed to introduce all first year honors students to the college experience by direct involvement in research, service, and leadership activities.
 This course may not be repeated for additional credit.

-- HON 120 is a one-hour enrichment seminar that requires student participation in a variety of campus visual/performing/cultural events, lectures, or research activities.
-This course may be elected by honors students at any level and may be repeated for a maximum of three semester hours.
+- HON 120 (& HON 121) are one-hour enrichment seminars that require student participation in a variety of visual/performing/cultural events, lectures, study abroad, research or other applied learning activities.
+This course may be elected by honors students at any level and may be repeated under different subtitles..